daveabrock/daveabrock.github.io/_posts/2020-09-24-dot-net-streamers.markdown

 excerpt: Let's look at the great streams from the .NET community.
 ---

 I've been geeking out on a lot of Twitch streams lately.
 I think it's a fantastic way to learn and engage with other folks.
 I find I'll learn more by watching someone code in a natural environment and asking questions as you go.
-And with most streams getting archived, you can consume them as they fits your schedule.
+And with most streams getting archived, you can consume them as they fit your schedule.

 I keep track of a few, but knowing I was missing some folks I sent out a tweet: